Detroit’s Public Radio Station

 From our studios in Midtown Detroit, WDET 101.9FM creates and curates an award-winning mix of news, music and cultural content that is unique as the city and region we serve.
 As Detroit’s flagship NPR station, WDET broadcasts and contributes to popular national shows like Morning Edition and All Things Considered in addition to producing over 60 hours of original local programming each week.

-For more than 60 years, WDET has provided an independent voice for the Detroit region.
-Founded by the United Auto Workers in in 1948, Wayne State University has held WDET's license since 1952 to serve in the public interest.
+For nearly 70 years, WDET has provided an independent voice for the Detroit region.
+Founded by the United Auto Workers in 1948, Wayne State University has held WDET’s license since 1952 to serve in the public interest.
 Support for WDET comes from Wayne State, the Corporation for Public Broadcasting, and through private donors and corporate underwriting.
 More than half of our annual operating revenue is contributed directly by listeners.

 Mission & Vision

 WDET is the authentic voice of Detroit.
 We serve an engaged, diverse and curious audience through trusted news, inclusive conversations and cultural experiences that empower our community to move forward.

 To accomplish this mission, WDET is committed to:

 - Expanding the reach and impact of our award-winning local journalism service;